 Francesco Iorio

-- Research Group Leader, Iorio Group
+- Senior Research Group Leader, Iorio Group

 Francesco is a computer scientist by training.
 He completed his PhD studies at the University of Salerno and the TeleThon Institute of Genetics and Medicine (TIGEM, Naples – Italy), where he focused on computational methods for drug discovery and repositioning.